zzulueta/github-copilot-L400-exercises/Exercises/Exercises3.md

 ### Part A: Identify Refactoring Candidate
 **Scenario**: Analyze the codebase to find a suitable refactoring candidate.
-1. Create a New Chat
+1. Create a New Chat.
 2. Prompt:
    ```
    @workspace Analyze the codebase and identify the best candidate for